 there was a strong opposition amongst the lower ranks.
 Head of security, Kaltenbrunner, was strongly against the transports and did not want to allow the collection of the Scandinavian Jews.
 Finally permission was granted to collect them.

 The column with its 423 passengers reached Lübeck on the 16th of April.
 From there they were brought to Malmö, where they arrived two days later.
 These were virtually all Jews from Denmark.
 Most of the Norwegian Jews had been executed or died in other ways immediately after deportation.
-Only a few survived navigate to this site.
+Only a few survived.

 Source: The White Buses.
 The Swedish Red Cross rescue action in Germany during the Second World War – The Swedish Red Cross, Stockholm, January 2000 /Research: Agneta Greayer and Sonja Sjöstrand/Editing: Martin Wikberg Translation: Annika and Peter Hodgson